Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 # Output of the demo example
 **Results**
 All output in the ./CWGS_run folder.
-1. The report.csv (in ./CWGS_run/out or results) is a summary report, with all intermediate metrics, results of mapping, variant calling, phasing etc.
+1. The report.csv (in ./CWGS_run/out or ./result) is a summary report, with all intermediate metrics, results of mapping, variant calling, phasing etc.
 ![report.csv](CWGS_run/out/report.csv)
 2. FQ, BAM, VCF output
 The FQs are in ./CWGS_run/out/<sample_name>/fq, QC by SOAPnuke.